PPL3-org/tracktion/README.md

 npm run dev
 ```

-Your application should now be running locally!
+Your application should now be running locally

 ---